clockhart/namd2_rest2_scaling_issue/README.md

 parameters.

 **Testing:**
 To demonstrate this issue, I propose two cases.
-First, asparagine features an Urey-Bradley term.
-Second, a simple system of one sodium and one chloride ion can be used to test NBFIX.
+First, we can simulate a single asparagine residue, since it features an Urey-Bradley term.
+Second, we can simulate one sodium and one chloride ion, which are subjected to NBFIX.
 For simplicity, both systems are studied in vacuo.

 In the NAMD user guide and elsewhere in literature, the scaled energy U is,
 U = beta * U_{1} + sqrt(beta) * U_{01} + U_{0}